-Journal writing serves as a means of using metacognition.
-The Merriam-Webster Dictionary defines Metacognition as “Awareness or analysis of one’s own learning or thinking processes.”
+Journal writing serves as a means of using Metacognition.
+The Merriam-Webster Dictionary defines Metacognition as “Awareness or analysis of one’s learning or thinking processes.”
 In other words, journal writing helps you think about thinking, which is a deeper dive for self-reflection.

 An imminent philosopher was once asked, “How do you know so much about people?”
 He said, “Because I study myself.”